 Any fireplace that runs on gas will require you to have a new gas line run to the area where this fireplace will be located.
 This can be a costly construction project, and it may not even be possible in many apartments and condos.

 While the direct-vented gas fireplaces try to replicate the color of a real flame from a fireplace that uses wood, they tend to fall short and not look as realistic as they should.
 The ventless gas fireplaces are completely artificial-looking and not a good choice if you want a more authentic experience.

 While gas fireplaces tend to be a cheaper alternative to ones that use wood, they still aren’t quite as cost-effective as an electric fireplace.

-Gas fireplaces tend to burn clean, however, there is still the risk of an incomplete burn causing carbon monoxide emissions to be released into your home.
-Additionally, gas fireplaces tend to have a slight hint of a natural gas smell when on for a significant amount of time.
+Gas fireplaces tend to burn clean.
+However, there is still the risk of an incomplete burn causing carbon monoxide emissions to be released into your home.
+Additionally, gas fireplaces tend to have a slight hint of a natural gas smell when on for a significant amount of time

 Electric fireplaces are often incredibly easy to install.
-For the most part, you simply place it where you want to and plug it into a normal electrical outlet.
+For the most part, you simply place it where you want to and plug it into a standard electrical outlet.
 This makes it very attractive compared to the expensive construction involved with installing other types of fireplaces.
 If you are looking to do a home remodel, an electric fireplace can be a great addition.

 Because electric fireplaces don’t actually burn anything, it significantly reduces the chance of starting a house fire compared to one that burns gas or wood.
 This also means that it is not adding any carbon monoxide into your home.
 However, be sure to always have both carbon monoxide detectors and smoke alarms for safety.